 Moneyline Betting Odds Explained

 One of the most common types of sports betting lines when wagering on a game is the moneyline.
-You will see moneyline odds for every game and every sport played.
-A moneyline is a type of straight wager where the bettor wagers simply on who will win the game/match/etc.
+You will see moneyline odds for every game and every sport played for the most part.
+While some games that have a very large spread but stray away from offering a moneyline, it is still one of the most popular styles of betting.
+A moneyline is a type of straight wager where the bettor wagers simply on who will win the contest, straight up – without any spread involved.

 Understanding How Moneyline Betting Odds Work

 The moneyline is used exactly the same no matter what sport you are betting on.
 All you must do is select who you believe will with the matchup without any other thought behind you.
 By taking the favorite, a bettor would have to risk more money than what their expected return would be.
 Because there is no point spread involved to handicap the game, the oddsmakers and books handicap the payouts to ensure their book stays balanced.
 Betting on the underdog will result in a much better payout, as the oddsmakers have deemed this team less likely to lose.
 As you take action on either the favorite or the underdog and select the moneyline, a ratio of $100 is used to represent the payouts.

 Seems pretty easy right?

 Well, it's definitely easier than betting the point spread, in which a team has to cover a spread installed for a match up however you should know that moneyline wagers do not payout the same as a wager against the spread.
 Keep reading to learn more about payouts when betting on the moneyline.

 The biggest differences on the moneyline though, aside from no point spread, is the payout.
 The idea behind a point spread is to bring the two teams in a match up to a more even playing field.
 If a team is better than the other, the points given by the favorite brings the underdog to a more even field.
 That is not the case on the moneyline.